Images of toric variety and amplified endomorphism of weak Fano threefolds: Images of toric varieties

-If $X$ is toric image, then there is a smooth complete toric variety $Z$ with surjective morphisms to $X$ and $X^+$, commuting with their morphisms to $X'$.
-In particular, $X'$ is toric image. \end{lemma} \begin{proof} Suppose $Y$ is a complete toric variety with surjective morphism $p:Y\to X$.
-Let $Y\xrightarrow{\phi}Y'\xrightarrow{p'}X'$ be the Stein factorization of $\psi\circ p.$ Let $Y^+$ be the normalization of the irreducible component of $Y'\times_{X'}X^+$ dominating $Y'$ and $X^+$.
+If $X$ is toric image, then there is a smooth proper toric variety $Z$ with surjective morphisms to $X$ and $X^+$, commuting with their morphisms to $X'$.
+In particular, $X^{+}$ is toric image. \end{lemma} \begin{proof} Refer to the diagram below for the proof.
+Suppose $Y$ is a proper toric variety with surjective morphism $p:Y\to X$.
+Let $Y\xrightarrow{\phi}Y'\xrightarrow{p'}X'$ be the Stein factorization of $\psi\circ p$, so $Y'$ is toric by Lemma \ref{Blanchard}.
+Let $Y^+$ be the normalization of the irreducible component of $Y'\times_{X'}X^+$ dominating $Y'$ and $X^+$.
 Let $Z_1$ be the normalization of the irreducible component of $Y\times_{Y'}Y^+$ dominating $Y$ and $Y^+$.
 The map $Y^+\to Y'$ is a small contraction, so by Lemma \ref{lemma:small}, $Y^+$ is toric.
 Hence $Y\to Y'$, $Y^+\to Y'$ are toric maps, so $Z_1$ is toric.
-Now we can take $Z$ to be any toric resolution of singularities of $Z_1.$ \end{proof}
+Now we can take $Z$ to be any toric resolution of singularities of $Z_1.$